 You can’t log into your Twitter account.
 They ask for your phone number.
 You enter it but they don’t call?
 Then, you wonder “What am I missing?”

 Next, you wonder: “What tweets did I miss since I was last on Twitter?”

 “Why did I get a Twitter suspension?” you may ask yourself.

 Yes, you have landed yourself in Twitter Jail.
-It happened to me a few years ago.
-It’s happening much more today in 2020 and many are leaving and going over to Parler.
+It happened to me a few years ago and even recently.

 I remember my last tweet was about seeing the space station flying over.
-I was not threatening the president or anyone else.
+I was not threatening anyone.
 I’m not a bot, I tweet and retweet all the time about things I find my audience will like.
 I tweet with links, photos, videos, and sometimes just quotes.

 My last tweet below before the Twitter Suspension:

-Yes, imagine it happened again?
-This time to my less used Twitter account at @InspireToThrive.
+Yes, imagine it happened again.
+This time to my lesser-used Twitter account at @InspireToThrive.
 You can see I awake early at 4:20 to find this notification on my mobile device.

 Well, I think to myself, There is no better way to teach about this than to go through it myself.